-Despite our recommendation, we recognize that some of you will choose to have a policy of automatically deleting hiring related personal data either because your country has more stringent erasure requirements, or your legal team recommends it.
+Despite our recommendation, we recognize that you may choose to have a policy of automatically deleting hiring related personal data quickly, either because your country has more stringent erasure requirements, or your legal team recommends it.

-If your firm wants to programmatically delete candidate personal data as part of your GDPR program, please email us at firstname.lastname@example.org to ensure we can meet your needs prior to May 25, 2018.
+If your firm wants to delete candidate data according to different rules, please email us at firstname.lastname@example.org to see if we can meet your needs.

-For this reason JobScore is investigating adding a second approach to erasure where personal data is made anonymous but some aspects of records are preserved for reporting purposes.
-It will be up to you which data erasure approach you use for your account.
+For this reason JobScore is adding a second approach to erasure (Pseudonymization) where personal data is removed but de-identified records are preserved for reporting purposes.
+This feature will be activated automatically for all customers that turn on the GDPR Compliance feature.